 Stage 3 creosote, also known as glazed creosote, is creosote that is shiny, hardened, and extremely difficult to remove.
 If your sweep discovers stage 3 creosote in your chimney, they may suggest some intensive treatments to clear it.
-For high-quality care, you can depend on Winston’s Chimney Service for your creosote removal needs.

 What is a chimney fire?
 Well, typically a fire burns inside of your firebox, sending fumes and smoke up and out through the chimney.
 In the event of a chimney fire, the fire itself will work its way up your chimney.
 This damages your structure and causes your brickwork and mortar to deteriorate.